abelardojarab/emacs-config/.emacs.d/flycheck/doc/index.rst

 Meanwhile you can read a simple HTML version of the old manual at :download:`flycheck.html <legacy/flycheck.html>`.

-.. todo:: Port the Texinfo manual
+.. todo:: Port the old manual

+   Meanwhile see :download:`flycheck.html <legacy/flycheck.html>` for a simple HTML version of the old manual.

 .. toctree::